-Categories for program activity metrics include:

-- i.
-Member Screening for Eligibility

-- ii.
-Eligibility Confirmation

-- iii.
-Enrollment in CIS (New Members)

-- iv.
-Enrollment in CIS (Existing Members)

-- v.
-Initial Assessment (New Members)

-- vi.
-Initial Health Action Plan (CIS Addendum)

-- vii.
-CIS Re-Assessment/Plan Review & Update

-- viii.
-CIS Services and Support Needs

-- ix.
-Health Coordination Services Received

-- x.
-CIS Supports for Medicaid Eligibility

-- xi.
-Data Sharing

-- xii.
-Outcomes

 - d.
-The metrics in category "Aggregate Metrics" will be populated automatically using numbers entered for the previous metrics.

-- e.
-All metrics in the categories "Member Screening for CIS

-Eligibility" and "Eligibility Confirmation" shall be based on the

-Health Plan's total membership, and all incoming newly

-enrolled members.

-- f.
-For all metrics in the remaining categories (i.e., Eligibility Confirmation, Enrollment in CIS (New Members), Enrollment

-- in CIS (Existing Members), Initial Assessment (New Members), Initial Health Action Plan (CIS Addendum), CIS Re-Assessment/Plan Review & Update, CIS Services and Support Needs, Health Coordination Services Received, CIS Supports for Medicaid Eligibility, Data Sharing, and Outcomes) the Health Plan shall report totals only for members in CIS. - g.
+The ALDF Progress Sheet includes 21 Aggregate Metrics that will be populated automatically using numbers entered for the previous metrics in the ALDF. - e.
+All metrics in the categories "Member Screening for CIS Eligibility" and "Eligibility Confirmation" shall be based on the Health Plan's total membership, and all incoming newly enrolled members. - f.
+For all metrics in the remaining categories (i.e., CIS Enrollments, CIS Disenrollments, New Member Assessments, Re-Assessments, CIS Services and Support Needs, Health Coordination Services Received, Supports for Medicaid Eligibility, Data Sharing, and Outcomes) the Health Plan shall report totals only for members in CIS. - g.
 "Members identified by any method" as potentially eligible for CIS include members identified via data analytics, new member survey/welcome call, quality improvement initiative, any type of referral (i.e., provider, self, or other referral), or other means. - h.
 For members potentially eligible who have not been reached to participate, "reached" means in person or phone contact with the member for confirmation of eligibility and participation. - i.
 When the data requested is specific to "Existing CIS members", the Health Plan shall provide information on existing CIS members who were enrolled and receiving CIS services prior to the start of the reporting period. - j.
-New CIS members who were enrolled in CIS services during the reporting period shall NOT be included in this tab.
-The two populations (New CIS Members and Existing CIS Members) in the ALDF are designed to be mutually exclusive. - k.
-Number of existing CIS members on the first day of the reporting period is the total enrollment of CIS members as of the first day of the reporting period. - I. Number of existing CIS members on the last day of the reporting period is the total enrollment of CIS members on

-- the last day of the reporting period, excluding the new CIS Members.
+New CIS members who were enrolled in CIS services during the reporting period shall NOT be included.
+The two

+- populations (New CIS Members and Existing CIS Members) in the ALDF are designed to be mutually exclusive. - k.
+Number of existing CIS members on the first day of the reporting period is the total enrollment of CIS members as of the first day of the reporting period. - Number of existing CIS members on the last day of the reporting period is the total enrollment of CIS members on the last day of the reporting period, excluding the new CIS Members.
 This number may be lower than the number of existing CIS members on the first day of the reporting period if some CIS members were disenrolled within the reporting period. - m.
 Existing CIS members who were overdue for a reassessment/plan review and update on the first day of the reporting period includes members whose most recent assessment (either initial assessment or re-assessment) and/or CIS Health Action Plan Addendum (either initial plan or review and update) was completed earlier than the prior reporting quarter. - n.
-Existing CIS members that completed a re-assessment/plan review and update includes all CIS members who completed a re-assessment, plan review, and update within the reporting period. - 3.
-In Section 2, the Member-Level Data File (MLDF) will use be used to evaluate CIS member outcomes by assessing member-level data. - a.
-Data requirements submission formats for the submission of the MLDF may be found in the "Reference Tables and Data Submission Format" Excel document embedded earlier in this report manual. - b.
-When reporting data in the MLDF, Health Plans should follow guidance for naming each variable and coding responses using the reference table below. - c.
-The primary reference sources for the MLDF are the "CIS Consent and Member Demographic Form", CIS Health Action Plan Addendum" and "CIS Member Assessment/Re-
+Existing CIS members that completed a re-assessment/plan review and update includes all CIS members who completed a re-assessment, plan review, and update within the reporting period. - o.
+For indicators under the category of "CIS Services and Supports Needs," the Health Plan shall count CIS members who are either new or existing for whom one need has been identified, regardless of whether the need was identified during the reporting quarter as long as the need is active during the reporting quarter.